storpool/storpool-openstack-integration/README.md

 for the Cinder volumes and the Nova instance disks.
-Please note that this is only needed for the Mitaka (April 2016), Newton (October 2016), Ocata (February 2017), and Pike (August 2017) releases; the StorPool drivers have been accepted into the OpenStack codebase and will be part of the next OpenStack release, Queens (scheduled for February/March 2018).
+Please note that this is only needed for the Mitaka (April 2016), Newton (October 2016), Ocata (February 2017), and Pike (August 2017) releases; the StorPool drivers have been accepted into the OpenStack codebase and are a part of the Queens (February 2018) release.

 Some of the tools referenced here may be found in the [StorPool OpenStack Integration][github] Git repository.